Look up the best paying jobs in information technology and you’ll get a variety of answers.

 The thing is lots of jobs pay well in the technology industry.
 Whether you’re good at helping people, noticing suspicious activity or getting things to work, information technology has a good-paying job to fit your skills.
 Using data from the US Department of Labor, we found jobs that pay more than $40 an hour, well above the national average.

-These are jobs you can get through training and certification, reliable jobs that will set you up for a solid financial future.
+These are the jobs you can get through training and certification, reliable jobs that will set you up for a solid financial future.

 Alvarado found her IT-Ready Technical Support curriculum combined practical knowledge, technical expertise, and soft skills development and paired it with preparation for the respected CompTIA A+ certification.